sahilrajput03/sahilrajput03/arch-notes.md

 # Now refer this blos post: https://linuxize.com/post/how-to-use-linux-screen/
 # Also do use .screenrc file and add ```startup_message off``` as suggested in above article to open it without initial message.

+screen -wipe # To kill the detached session. screen -wipe <ID> # TO kill a session with a particular id (you need this command only when there are more than 1 active sessions).
+Src: https://unix.stackexchange.com/questions/94527/how-do-i-kill-all-screens/170949#170949
 ```

 ## Installed pdf opening utility